 For all students who are UK domiciled when they apply to Oxford and who have been educated in the UK secondary system, we consider:

 This helps us to understand the whole school context in which an individual applicant has achieved their grades.
 To do this, we access information from the Department of Education in England or equivalent data from Northern Ireland, Scotland and Wales:

-- The performance of the applicant’s school or college at GCSE or equivalent level;
+- The performance of the applicant’s school or college at GCSE (or equivalent level in Northern Ireland)

 - The percentage of students eligible for free school meals at the applicant’s school or college at GCSE or equivalent level.